Sghumkar/DE_CaseStudy/README.md

 # **Sensor Data Processing Pipeline**

 ## **Overview**
-This pipeline processes and analyzes sensor data stored in a PostgreSQL database.
+This pipeline processes and analyzes sensor data and stores in a PostgreSQL database.
 Aggregations such as minimum, maximum, mean, and standard deviation are calculated for key measurements.

 ---